Skip to main content

 Composing the widget URL

-The Ramp widget allows you to provide some parameters before displaying it, so the user doesn't have to type or copy-paste information.
+The Ramp Network widget allows you to provide some parameters before displaying it, so the user doesn't have to type or copy-paste information.
 You can set options such as wallet address, cryptocurrency and crypto amount, etc. In order to do so, we need to create a URL with proper query items as showcased in the snippet below.
 You can find the description of all available parameters in our documentation.

 struct Configuration {